 The treatment in general at this Koyasan “hotel” was very good.
 The facilities were clean and in good condition.
 As for the bedrooms, they are private, but the bathroom is shared (very clean and hardly coincided with anyone).
 In the rooms there is good WIFI connection, heating and air conditioning.
 As a welcome gift you have in your room some local sweets and tea.
 Also, you should know the walls are made of paper.
 Take plugs if you have trouble sleeping anywhere and mask for light if you do not plan to get up to see the prayers.

-What to see and do in Koyasan or Mt.
+Things to do in Koyasan, Mt.
 Koya

 1. Visit the Okunoin cemetery (World Heritage).